QuantumScape Corporation

 QS

-QuantumScape is developing solid-state lithium-metal batteries for the automotive industry.
+QuantumScape develops solid-state lithium-metal batteries for the electric vehicle industry.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily